Riot police shield Hong Kong legislature as protests gather against anthem bill

 U.S. President Donald Trump on Tuesday said the United States this week would announce a strong response to the planned security legislation for Hong Kong.

+The U.S.-China Business Council (USCBC) said urged “all leaders to take those steps necessary to de-escalate tensions, promote economic recovery and the rule of law, and preserve the ‘one country, two systems’ principle.”

-Asian shares slipped on Wednesday over rising tensions between the United States and China.
+Asian shares slipped over rising tensions between the United States and China.
 Hong Kong shares led declines with the Hang Seng .HSI falling 0.46%, though it kept a bit of distance from a two-month low touched on Monday.
 [MKTS/GLOB]

 Protesters and pro-democracy politicians say Hong Kong’s National Anthem Bill, which aims to govern the use and playing of the Chinese national anthem, represents another sign of what they see as accelerating interference from Beijing.